Frequently Asked Questions

 Does SOC offer a discount when I reach retirement age or have retired due to a disability?

-SOC offers a Retired Member category for Active members in good standing.
-Retired members have a $50 annual fee and benefits and application.
+SOC offers a Retired Active Member category for current Active level members in good standing.
+Retired members will complete an online application and have a $50 annual fee.
+Benefits will remain the same as an Active member.

 If my membership has lapsed, how can I reactivate it?